rebelsky/sams-assorted-musings-reflections/cnix-thinking-like-sam.md

 of the code probably need an explanation.
 I tend to develop by listing steps as comments and then going back and coding.
 I realize that's more comments than most programmers need, but I find it a useful strategy.
+I also realize that comments tend to go stale, so good programmers take the time to update (or remove) comments when they change their code.

 *Try to test*.
 You have some responsibility to make sure that your code is correct.
 Careful analysis helps.
 But it also helps to have tests